 You hopefully now see where I am going with this and your horse photos.
 A lot of horse people download photos from the Internet of horses and riders.
 You should not use these photos on your website or social media unless you or the company you bought them from have a model release.
 (Yes, I know…what about pictures from horse shows.
 I will get to that issue in a blog this week, I promise.)
 Chances are good that you are going to have to pay for high-quality horse photos that you can use legally.
 Places like Getty, which has some stunning photos, may be a bit pricey for your budget, although the photos are certainly worth it.
 Take a look at a site like PixelRockstar.
 You can get photos for about $1 a picture.

 I know that copyright and horse photos is a huge topic.
-Stay tuned to my blog this week as I continue to explore how we can use horse photos with our businesses.
+Stay tuned to my blog as I continue to explore how we can use horse photos with our businesses.